Travelling to and from Bagshot

 Air

-Both Heathrow and Gatwick airports are within a reasonable distance and accessible by public transport though I normally suggest to incoming travellers that they consider asking their Bagshot host to pre-book a local taxi firm to meet their flight.
-As a guide a local taxi will charge about £40 for a pre-booked pickup from Heathrow, less for a drop-off at the airport, a bit more for Gatwick.
-The taxi rank at Heathrow is served by London taxis for whom Bagshot is "out of area" and you are advised to confirm the journey price before departing, it could be twice what a local taxi would charge.
+If considering taxis, I normally suggest to incoming travellers that they ask their Bagshot host to pre-book a local taxi firm to meet their flight.
+The taxi rank at Heathrow is served by London taxis for whom Bagshot is "out of area" and you are advised to confirm the journey price before departing, it could be a lot more than what a local taxi would charge.

 Gatwick